‘Unprecedented’: Unemployment claims in Massachusetts skyrocket amid coronavirus outbreak

-BOSTON (WHDH) - Unemployment claims in Massachusetts have skyrocketed over the course of the last week due to the coronavirus outbreak that has forced businesses to close their doors, leaving hundreds of thousands of people without work.
+BOSTON (WHDH) - Unemployment claims in Massachusetts have skyrocketed over the last week due to the coronavirus outbreak that has forced businesses to close their doors, leaving nearly 150,000 people without work.

 Initial claims in the Bay State jumped from 7,449 to 147,995 during that time period, according to the DOL.